kirbykirby47/MessagesPage/README.md

 Starting Server:
 1) Go to the server directory.
 2) type npm start
-3) The site should be working now
+3) The site should be sending and receiving messages now.